 Retaliation

-Retaliation, including seeking revenge, reprisal, injury, or engaging in an adverse employment action (including, but not limited to: making any decision regarding job assignment or reassignment, performance evaluation, compensation, promotion or demotion, termination or commencement of employment, or any other decision involving any tangible employment action), against an individual based in whole, or in part, on any individual’s (i) exercise of his/her rights under WCM Policy 206; (ii) participation in an investigation into allegations of any of the conduct covered in WCM Policy 206; (iii) opposition to any conduct covered in WCM Policy 206; or (iv) encouragement of others to exercise their rights under WCM Policy 206, is absolutely prohibited by WCM and under federal, state, city, and local law.
-If an individual believes that he/she has been retaliated against for one of these reasons, that individual should contact the Office of Institutional Equity or Human Resources.
-Any employee who retaliates against anyone involved in a discrimination, harassment, including sexual harassment, or retaliation investigation or court proceeding will be subject to discipline, up to and including termination of employment.
+Retaliation, including seeking revenge, reprisal, injury, or engaging in an adverse employment action (including, but not limited to: making any decision regarding job assignment or reassignment, performance evaluation, compensation, promotion or demotion, termination or commencement of employment, or any other decision involving any tangible employment action), against an individual based in whole, or in part, on any individual’s (i) exercise of their rights under Cornell University Policy 6.4; (ii) participation in an investigation into allegations of misconduct prohibited by Policy 6.4; (iii) opposition to any conduct referenced in Policy 6.4; or (iv) encouragement of others to exercise their rights under Policy 6.4, is absolutely prohibited by WCM and under federal, state, and local law.
+If an individual believes they have been retaliated against for one of these reasons, that individual should contact the Office of Institutional Equity immediately.

 Sexual Assault